How Donald Trump's Management Style Works (Or Doesn't) In The White House

 "Running government is no different than assembling an automobile, making a movie," says journalist Johnston, who launched the news site DCReport.org.
 "There are lots of different parts that have to be brought together and coordinated with a knowledge of how do you achieve that.
 Trump doesn't have those skills."

 The administration is less than one month old. so adjustments could still be made.
-After the botched roll-out of the travel ban, for example, the White House chief of staff reportedly drew up a checklist to see that future initiatives go through the proper channels.
+After the botched rollout of the travel ban, for example, the White House chief of staff reportedly drew up a checklist to see that future initiatives go through the proper channels.
 Trump the improviser often seems impatient with checklists.
 But as he once said on The Apprentice, it's important to adapt.

 "Often times, things go wrong and there's just not much you can do about it," Trump said.
 "But a really good leader will step up, take responsibility, and really just find the right solution."